-There’s a kinship that exists when a person reaches across time and connects with another.
+There’s a kinship that exists when people reach across time and connect with each other.
 When it’s two artists, and the span is not only seven decades but three thousand miles, the bond is extra special.
-This is what happened with me and the 1940’s Hollywood singer Bob Graham this summer.
+This is what happened with me and the 1940’s Hollywood singer Bob Graham in 2013.

 Bob Graham was a popular singer on the radio, TV and movies in the 1940’s and ’50’s.
 His last picture was opposite Mitzi Gaynor in the I Don’t Care Girl in 1952, the year he retired from show business.